platapp/plat-mvp/README.md

 `npm run install-all`

+`npm run build`

+`npm run server-start`

+*Note: If you are using Windows Subsystem for Linux, the redirect back to 127.0.0.1:3001/ does not work, you should use the development mode below to test the system*

+## Development

 In development, the dev client runs on 3001 and the dev server on 3002.
 The oauth redirect still goes to 3001 on the client and then proxies everything to 3002.

 `npm start`